Successful ERP implementations are executed in phases. With each phase comes a set of deliverables, exit criteria and best practices.

 Listing all the steps required to prepare the production environment is necessary to help your team prepare for go-live.
 The more detailed the cutover plan, the more likely it is to succeed.
 We recommend including details such as who is responsible for the action and when he or she should complete it.

-Another success factor in the deploy phase is end-user training.
+Another ERP implementation best practice in the deploy phase is end-user training.
 When users are prepared to use new ERP solutions, they are more likely to adopt them and less likely to report “bugs.”

 It’s common that untrained users will report many bugs that aren’t bugs at all – they are instead incorrect procedures or missed training steps.
 Even if the incidents the users are reporting are not actually bugs, it can still be frustrating to the end-user to continually have to call the help desk.